jessbudd/portfolio-site/src/site/posts/resources-for-getting-into-front-end-development.md

 ---

 <!-- <p class="subtitle">Figuring out where to start when you want to get into web development can be overwhelming!
 Sometimes hearing what's worked for other people can make the process easier.</p> -->
 <p class="subtitle">"Where should I start if I'm thinking about getting into front-end development?".
-It's a question I've been asked a few times by women considering a career change into tech.
+It's a question I've been asked a few times by people considering a career change into tech.
 When I realised I had a go-to list of resources, I thought it would make sense to share with a wider audience too.  </p>

 Of course I'm no expert, and the below recommendations are only based on my personal experience so your mileage may vary!